EducationalVideoCenter/WAC/README.md

 1. Create a space for urban and rural youth to collaboratively create films and other media projects about their communities, building relationships with each other

 2. Provide lessons and other sources of information that guide urban and rural educators from all levels of experience with film and media technology on how to facilitate collaborative youth media projects.

+## Contributing

+Thanks for your interest in contributing to [We Are All Connected]!
+There are many ways to contribute.
+To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Participation Guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [mgrueser@evc.org].

-## Contact Us:
-Mary Grueser, EVC Director of Professional Development:  [mgrueser@evc.org]

-Emmanuel Garcia, EVC Senior Media Coach: [emmanuelgarciab@gmail.com]

 ## Find out more
 You might be interested in:

-Our curriculum

 Our Open Canvas plan:
 ![alt text](https://raw.githubusercontent.com/EducationalVideoCenter/WAC/master/We%20Are%20All%20Connected%20Open%20Canvas.png)

 And of course, you'll want to know our:

-Contributors' guidelines

 [Roadmap](https://docs.google.com/document/d/10nQy5H2l_6frIkL_o66cnAstM_rcBcuinYP2PUcjD14/edit)